 We all love colors, isn’t it?
-Vimeo with its new technology promise you to provide with one of the best experience in the world of HDR videos.
+Vimeo, with its new technology, promise you to provide one of the best experience in the world of HDR videos.
 Vimeo has officially announced to support dynamic range (HDR) videos.
 This has officially arrived across the company’s entire suite of apps for the iPhone X, 2017 iPad Pro models, and Apple TV 4K.

 One of the spokespeople for the company stated that:

 “We now support 10-bit video, which means the image quality is strikingly clear and cleaner than ever before.
-The precision and nuance of 10-bit allow us to upgrade from 16 million colours to 1 billion colours.
+The precision and nuance of 10-bit allow us to upgrade from 16 million colors to 1 billion colors.

 Ultimately Vimeo promises users to unlock resolution up to 8K.
 You can noticeably see the difference between the others and Vimeo.
 So get ready for the feast to your eyes.
 Don’t forget to let us know about your views over this.